TomasAdamcik-dotcom/Python-project-pt2-dash-visualisations/Readme.md

 ## Taken approach

 1. Wrote down user stories based on project brief
-2. Extract what data fields are going to be needed to achieve customers requirements
+2. Extracted data fields that are going to be needed to achieve customers requirements
 3. From provided data, extracted csv files for each visualisation.
 More on this process on [Project part one GitHub page]('https://github.com/TomasAdamcik-dotcom/Python-project-pt1-data-cleaning')
 4. Created wireframes of each separate visual
 ![Wireframes](/schemas/wireframes.jpg)